Location Guide

 Entertainment

 Your entertainment options in Parkgate are likely to be the village’s cafes, tea shops and many fabulous places to meet and eat with friends.
-For museums, theatre and galleries you’ll need to venture out of town – but not too far!
+For museums, theatres and galleries you’ll need to venture out of town – but not too far!
 The Wirral offers a wealth of nearby entertainment from galleries in Port Sunlight and Heswall, theatres in New Brighton, and there are dozens of varied museums throughout the ancient peninsula.

-If you’re more of a night-owl, though, the club-scene may not be the reason you move to the village, but the cities of Chester and Liverpool are both within reach of a late night taxi ride, opening up a fantastic nightlife including concerts, clubs, sporting events and more – all without requiring an overnight stay or needing to break the bank.
+If you’re more of a night owl, though, the club scene may not be the reason you move to the village, but the cities of Chester and Liverpool are both within reach of a late-night taxi ride, opening up a fantastic nightlife including concerts, clubs, sporting events and more – all without requiring an overnight stay or needing to break the bank.

 Beauty

-Parkgate Road between the village and Neston, offers plenty of well rated beauty parlours, stylists and technicians of all kinds offering every therapy and service you could need.
+Parkgate Road between the village and Neston, offers plenty of well-rated beauty parlours, stylists and technicians of all kinds offering every therapy and service you could need.
 You’ll find beauty salons, nail art, hair stylists and tanning parlours within a quick walk both of each other and from the village itself, so you shouldn’t have to struggle to find a salon matching your tastes and style.

 There’s already too much stress involved in moving home – having to worry about where you can relax and find the destressing treatments you’ll need to get you through the move shouldn’t be one of them, so rest assured you’ll find yourself well cared for in the village and surrounding area.